 Whether you’re from the former group or the latter, one thing is certain, saving money is always challenging.

-Life often finds ways to eat into our savings – car expenses, plumbing issues, birthday parties, and whatnot.
+Life often finds ways to eat into my savings – car expenses, plumbing issues, birthday parties, and whatnot.
 Soon, you start losing sight of your goal and find it hard to save or make progress.

 That’s why I’ve created this guide on how to save $5,000 in just 6 months.

 With my step-by-step guide and included chart, you’ll learn how to budget more effectively, cut costs and increase your income, so you can reach your savings goal without losing track.